Talking Union men's and women's hockey; Leaman's return to Union; Army's Riley on his final season; Shinder on area college football

 Episode Cover

-On the latest edition of “The Parting Schotts Podcast,” Associate Sports Editor Ken Schott gets you ready for Saturday’s Dutchman Shoes Trophy football game...
+On this edition of “The Parting Schotts Podcast,” host and Associate Sports Editor Ken Schott talks with ESPN Radio’s Freddie Coleman on a variety...

 Listen